 Do not include: Time spent in post-M.D. training in specialties other than psychiatry or neurology.
 Thus, training in internal medicine, family medicine, or other specialties should not be counted, even if the rotation was part of a categorical option for first year residents.

 Do not include: Any training for which the person will not receive credit toward the general psychiatry training requirement of the ABPN.
-For example, do not include post-

-M.D. training obtained outside the United States and Canada.
+For example, do not include post-M.D. training obtained outside the United States and Canada.

-General Psychiatry - Beginning Resident (0 to 6 months of training completed)
+- General Psychiatry · Beginning Resident (0 to 6 months of training completed)

-• General Psychiatry - 2nd Year Resident (7 to 18 months of training completed)
+- General Psychiatry · 2nd Year Resident (7 to 18 months of training completed)

-• General Psychiatry - 3rd Year Resident (19 to 30 months of training completed)
+- General Psychiatry · 3rd Year Resident (19 to 30 months of training completed)

-• General Psychiatry - Advanced Resident (more than 30 months of training completed)
+- General Psychiatry · Advanced Resident (more than 30 months of training completed)

-Child Psychiatry - 1st Year Resident
+- Child Psychiatry · 1st Year Resident

-Child Psychiatry - 2nd Year Resident
+- Child Psychiatry · 2nd Year Resident

-• Child Psychiatry - Special Fellow
+- Child Psychiatry · Special Fellow

-Addiction Fellow
+- Addiction Fellow

-Forensic Fellow
+- Forensic Fellow

-Geriatric Fellow
+- Geriatric Fellow

-Other3
+- Other

-3 If Training Director wishes to take the exam and have it scored, categorize as "Other."
+&lt;sup>3 If Training Director wishes to take the exam and have it scored, categorize as (1)/(2) ther.+